-Bruce is a nationally recognized transportation engineer and planner.
+Bruce is a nationally recognized transportation engineer, land planner, and long-time site civil engineer.
 For more than 30 years, he has been leading dynamic teams in an array of statewide, regional, areawide and corridor-level multi-modal evaluations, studies, master plans, and roadway facility designs around the country.
 His expertise is frequently sought by cities and communities facing special challenges providing for the mobility of non-motorized users.
 He is also instrumental in brokering partnerships between cities and their business/property owners, enabling them to recognize the economic benefits of Complete Street transformations and encourage them to donate easements in constrained rights-of way.

 Bruce serves as an expert witness in cases related to bike/ped-motor vehicle conflicts, as well as related facility design, operation, and maintenance of highways, streets, multi-use pathways, parking lots, and related environments.

 On a personal note: Bruce is a tennis player, downhill skier, handy man, father of three, dedicated husband, and loves to read in his downtime.
 He also enjoys boating and saltwater fishing.

 Dallas leads Sprinkle Consulting’s civil engineering design efforts.
 With over a decade of experience in site development, transportation, and stormwater design in addition to a previous career as an environmental scientist, his big picture perspective helps to keep both clients and the design team focused on the project goal.